xopto/pyxopto/README.md

 model with an embedded blood vessel.*

 ![Time-resolved deposition](/docs/source/static/animation/deposition_tr.gif)
-<br>*Time-resolved energy deposition simulation for a medium with an absorbing cylindrical inclusion that has a lower refractive index then the surrounding medium.*
+<br>*Time-resolved energy deposition simulation for a voxelized medium with an absorbing cylindrical inclusion that has a lower refractive index then the surrounding medium.*

 # Documentation